 Don’t underestimate the power of a lovely or cuddly blanket.
 They may not show any interest in one initially, but continue to keep a soft item nearby and they will grow to love it.
 This can help bring comfort to your child during any periods of separation anxiety.
-Our pick?
-The Cheeky Chompers ComfortChew, as itincorporates a teether too, which is ideal for any little slobber monster.
+Our faves?
+Anything from the Cheeky Chompers range, as they incorporate teethers too, which is ideal for any little slobber monster.

 Trying to get baby to snooze in the daytime might become a daily struggle… Trust us, we’ve been there.
 Our tip?
 Blackout curtains help block out most light and will ensure quality sleep.
 Plus, you can purchase portable versions for your next vacay!
 Our picks?
-The Gro Anywhere blackout blind, or IKEA’s block out roller blind.
+The Gro Anywhere blackout blind that can attach to any window thanks to its suction cups.

 Nightlights are great to use when checking in on the baby, or during night-time feeds.
 They can be used right through to toddlerhood, and some have multi-functions.
 For one, the Gro-Clock teaches toddlers the difference between sleep time and awake time.
 On your next visit to IKEA (there will be many), check out their cute, battery-operated Kornsnö night lights.
 And for soft light adorableness, Deer Industries has a ton of options for you to consider.

 White noise is useful for blocking out other background noises which might wake your baby.
-A few we like are the Cloud B Sleep Sheep, which also plays soft tunes or a heartbeat.
+We like the Cloud B Sound Soothers, as they also play soft tunes or a heartbeat.
 Or, you should check out the Baby Shusher, which strangely but effectively says “shush” on repeat.
 Who are we to judge?
 If it leads to a sleeping baby, we’ll take it!